 Another issue that happens is sometimes the police inadvertently apply a bail below the bail schedule.
 Sometimes the police assign a bail amount that is lower than the amount called for on the on bail schedule.
 This is a mistake on their part.
 In cases involving serious felony charges, at arraignment, the DA’s office may ask the court to impose bail at the amount of the bail schedule, especially when the alleged charges are “strikes” under California’s Three Strikes Law.

-BOTTOM LINE: If you or a loved one are concerned about bail being raised at arraignment, you should contact The Law Offices of Jerod Gunsberg, an experienced Los Angeles criminal defense attorney, at (310) 210-0744 or via this confidential contact form.
+BOTTOM LINE: If you or a loved one are concerned about bail being raised at arraignment, you should contact the Law Offices of Jerod Gunsberg, an experienced Los Angeles criminal defense attorney, at (323) 633-3423 or via the secure contact form on this page for a free and confidential consultation.